diesttro/react-ssr/README.md

 ## Usage

-You need to build the client and server before all
+First of all it's necessary to build the client and server

 ```
 npm run build
 ```

-Once done you can start serving requests
+Once done you can start the server

 ```
-npm run serve
+npm run start
 ```

 You can make changes to the client or server and view them without repeating the steps above

 ```
-npm run start
+npm run dev
 ```